piyush123/fp-intro/PITCHME.md

-# Functional Programming Introduction
+## Functional Programming Series Introduction

+#HSLIDE

 ###Motivations for this series
-Improve the practice's knowledge base for FP
+*Improve the practice's knowledge base for FP
-Reduce incidental complexity in large programs Demonstrate new/improved "programming tools" - ie. support of concurrency Understanding the origins of FP concepts in Lisp, Javascript, Swift, Scala, C#, etc
+*Reduce incidental complexity in large programs *Demonstrate new/improved "programming tools" - ie. support of concurrency *Understanding the origins of FP concepts in Lisp, Javascript, Swift, Scala, C#, etc *Fun with pair programming and learning

 #HSLIDE